-When an incident results in death, serious bodily harm, or great bodily harm, a uninvolved supervisor shall immediately contact the Office of Independent Investigations once the scene has been rendered safe and first aid has been provided to persons with injuries pursuant to the procedures established by the Office of Independent Investigation (RCW 43.102.120).
+When an incident results in death, serious bodily harm, or great bodily harm, the supervisor shall immediately contact the Office of Independent Investigations pursuant to the procedures established by the Office of Independent Investigation (RCW 43.102.120).

-300.9.1 SHIFT SERGEANT RESPONSIBILITY
+300.7.1 SHIFT SERGEANT RESPONSIBILITY

-The Patrol Sergeant shall review each force response by any personnel within his/her command to ensure compliance with this policy and to address any training issues.
+The Shift Sergeant shall review each use of force by any personnel within his/her command to ensure compliance with this policy and to address any training issues.

-300.10 TRAINING
+300.8 TRAINING

 All officers and supervisors shall receive training consistent with this policy and related use of force policies at least annually.
-Training should (Washington State Office of the Attorney General Model Use of Force Policy):
+Training should: